-Principal Investigators will provide Oxford EMCRF with the contact details of all study staff who need to be granted access to the facility.
+Principal Investigators will provide the CRF with the contact details of all study staff who need to be granted access to the facility.
 Their induction needs to be completed as part of the study set-up procedure.
-Changes to study team personnel must be notified to Oxford EMCRF without delay to maintain continuity.
+The CRF must be notified of changes to study team personnel without delay to maintain continuity.